sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 <div class="center"><img src="https://raw.githubusercontent.com/aannasw/aannasw.github.io/master/assets/images/posts/build-a-blog/downloadrepo.png" /></div>

 - Type in the url http://yourusername.github.io and you should now see the theme you just forked.
+- You're done for now, but if you have the patience for some git code, check out the 'Bonus Section for Option 1' below, after Option 2.

 #### Option 2 - Start with an empty repository and upload a .zip theme file or DIY it